Climate change in the Republic of Ireland: Ecosystems

-Impacts on people
+Effects on people

 Sea level rise and flooding

 One of the greatest threats is to coastal and low lying regions from sea level rise, alongside increased rainfall and storm events.
-40% of the population live within 5km of the coast, and 70,000 Irish addresses are at risk of coastal flooding by 2050.
-Sea levels have risen around by 40cm around Cork since 1842, approximate 50% greater than previously expected.
+40% of the population live within 5 km of the coast, and 70,000 Irish addresses are at risk of coastal flooding by 2050.
+Sea levels have risen around by 40 cm around Cork since 1842, approximate 50% greater than previously expected.
 The rate of sea level rise around Dublin is approximately twice the global rate.

 Storm surges also have an increased risk of occurring with rising temperature, with climatologists predicting that Ireland is overdue a 3m storm surge.
 In addition to coastal flooding, flooding due to increased groundwater levels is also a risk.

 Drought

 An increase in water shortages are expected due to periods of drought, and a decrease in water quality.

-Health impacts
+Health effects

 Adverse health issues relating to climate change have also been identified by the Irish Health Service Executive, including increased risk of skin cancers, waterbourne, foodborne and respiratory diseases.